 With black sesame and scallions, this Japanese Milk Bread is so soft, fluffy and flavorful!

 While I do have bit of a sweet tooth, I love making savory bread too.
-They are a flavorful vehicle for delicious savory sandwiches!
+They are a flavorful vehicle for delicious savory sandwiches (like this shrimp katsu sandwich, or this Japanese egg salad sandwich!).
 This Scallion and sesame milk bread is truly one of my favorites.
 They make a simple ham and cheese sandwich absolutely sing.
 Even a grilled cheese sandwich is better when made with this scallion and sesame milk bread.

 Basics of Japanese Milk Bread